What should i do if i want to try forex trading?

 Educate Yourself Thoroughly

 Before you put any money into the forex market, invest time and effort into expanding and deepening your knowledge.
-Forex trading isn’t just about buying and selling currency pairs; it involves much more, such as understanding market trends, technical analysis, and economic indicators that influence prices.
+Forex trading isn’t just about buying and selling currency pairs; it involves much more, such as understanding market structure, liquidity, order types, volatility cycles, central bank policy, and the broader macroeconomic environment that affects exchange rates.

 Many brokers and trading platforms offer free courses, webinars, articles, and video tutorials.
 Consider starting with reputable resources like Investopedia or BabyPips, which offer forex-specific courses for beginners.
 Getting all your information from a broker is not recommended – it is always advisable to obtain information from several sources and maintain a critical approach.